Dave-team/Knowledge-base/Social.md

 - What is your favorite alcoholic or non-alcoholic beverage?
 - If you could have an endless supply of one food item, what would it be?
 - Be nice to people, give compliments and never judge people nor give them the option to dislike you.
 Always look for the best in people.
+- Who's someone in your life you should say thank you to?
+- What's something you've been overthinking lately?
+- What's your favorite thing about yourself?
+- What something you lie about regularly?
+- TEll us about a recent turning point in your life
+-

 ## 1-1 Conversations
 - A good conversation consists of: